-4.56 There are ten areas of designated ancient woodland within the Borough.
+- 4.56 There are ten areas of designated ancient woodland within the Borough.
 All are clustered towards the south-east of the area, at Eastham Woods, Plymyard Dale, Stream Wood, Thornton Wood, Intake Wood, Foxes Wood, Footpath Wood, Marfords Wood, Railway Wood and Patricks Wood.
-Ancient woodland still lines the River Dibbin, much of these areas are open to the public and are home to plants such as wood anemones, bluebells and other flowers.
-These woods are also important for invertebrates, bats and birds.
+Ancient woodland still lines the River Dibbin, much of these areas are open to the public and are home to plants such as wood anemones, bluebells, and other flowers.
+These woods are also important for invertebrates, bats, and birds. - 4.57 Whilst the ancient woodland site network is, to some degree, buffered and connected by deciduous broad-leaved and mixed woodlands, these remain subject to relatively high levels of recreational access by virtue of their close proximity to, and enjoyment by, local residents.
+Areas of woodland within steeper watercourse valleys which are less accessible may support a more diverse and representative assemblage.